christiansassi/blockchain-project/README.md

 # Future Work

 - Develop a JavaScript SDK to enable sellers to interact with the contract more easily and in a user-friendly way.
 - Extend the contract's functionality to support more sophisticated dynamics that are currently beyond the scope of the project.
+For example:
-For example, implement rate limiting for users who request too many refunds, which could indicate malicious behavior.
+    - Implement rate limiting for users who request too many refunds, which could indicate malicious behavior.
+    - Accept only ETH or stablecoins as payment.

 # Contacts